act65/masters-thesis/sprints/inverse-energy/inverse.md

 One of the dreams of IRL is that we could simply expose robots to youtube videos, and they would infer the rewards people are optimising when they; collect rubbish, give CPR, ... and with these inferred rewards, they could plan and achieve the same goals.

-Tbh, I am pretty skeptical of this.
+Tbh, I am pretty skeptical of this ever working well.
+Maybe as a form for pretraining.

 ### Career advice/marketing/selling product

 I can imagine a tool that predicts your reward function and uses that to match you with a career/service/product that you have been looking for (or other things you might be convinced to spend money on...).
-What data would there be to infer a persons reward function.
-Well if you are facebook, then pretty much all of it.
+What data would there be to infer a persons reward function?

 But, how accurate can the inferred reward really be?
 It would require 'coverage' (like off-policy).
 The person must have done sufficient exploration, tried new things etc for IRL to accurately infer R.